phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProjectFinalReport/SecondCapstoneFinalReport/2ndCapstoneProject_FinalReport.md

 ![png](img/output_117_0.png)

-Since very few portion of travelers stayed in hotel for more than two weeks, if we focus on the range where 'Num_Nights'<14, the curve above indicates that on average the longer traveler stayed the lower the score they give.
-This can be visualized more clearly in next plot.
+Since very few portion of travelers stayed in hotel for more than two weeks, if we focus on the range where 'Num_Nights'<14, the curve above indicates that on average the longer traveler stayed the slightly lower the score they give.
+This next heatmap displays that there is a rather small negative correlation between the reviewer score and number of nights they stay in hotesl.

 ![png](img/output_119_0.png)